 1) Open the window completely.

 2a) At the front of the window frame, by the door mirror, rest the bottom edge of the wind deflector on top of the hard rubber window seal.

-2b) Do not place the deflector inside the door or on the soft part of the rubber as the deflector will not stay in place and the window will not close and the deflector may get damaged.
+2b) Do NOT place the deflector inside the door or on the soft part of the rubber as the deflector will not stay in place and the window will not close and the deflector may get damaged.

 3) Push the other end of the deflector into the window channel.
 You may need to gently bend the deflector.
 Make sure the deflector is not too cold before bending it.